As a business owner, you wear many hats.

 The last thing you want is to waste your limited resources only to discover that the person you hired is less qualified than originally advertised or worse, simply steals the work of others and tries to pass it on as their own.

-Well, I’d say we discussed a lot about outsourcing and how it can be help your small busienss.
+Well, I’d say we discussed a lot about outsourcing and how it can help your small business.

 We discussed how outsourcing can make you money.